 Nothing can be done without funding but it is crucial for future success.
-Government (MPI, MOE) and industry bodies like DairyNZ, HortNZ, FAR and Beef+Lamb need to invest in secondary education to get students on the pathway at an earlier stage and demonstrate the benefits of a career in agriculture/horticulture.
+Government (MPI, MOE) and industry bodies like DairyNZ and Beef+Lamb (who already support the Agribusiness in Schools programme), along with HortNZ and FAR and industry corporate businesses need to further invest in secondary education to get students on the pathway at an earlier stage and demonstrate the benefits of a career in agriculture/horticulture.
 Funds need to be allocated to taking the public onboard the journey through better marketing that so much is being trialled and achieved to farm/grow more sustainably.
 The stock standard 'cow and person in green rolling hill pasture' is not going to change perception.
 A farmer saying "my GHG have reduced by 5% in past 3 years" is more effective.
 Farmers/growers can't be afraid to show New Zealand and the world how good New Zealand is in producing food and fibre.